The roles of bulk and surface thermodynamics in the selective adsorption of a confined azeotropic mixture: Results and Discussion

 Evaluating at $x_{\rm B} = x_{\rm B}^{\rm (an)}$, where $\Gamma_{\rm A} = \Gamma_{\rm B} = 0$, we have

-While this result is consistent with the minimum reported in Ref.~\onlinecite{telodagamaStructureSurfaceTension1983}, more generally, it states that the aneotropic point corresponds to a extremum in surface tension.
-This prediction is borne out by results from hyper-DFT; as seen in Fig.~4c, $\gamma(x^{\rm (an)})$ changes from a local minimum to a local maximum as the system traverses from high to low pressures.
+While this result is consistent with the minimum \tcr{of the liquid--vapor surface tension} reported in Ref.~\onlinecite{telodagamaStructureSurfaceTension1983}, more generally, it states that the aneotropic point corresponds to \tcr{an extremum in wall-fluid interfacial tension.} This prediction is borne out by results from \tcr{neural LMFT}; as seen in Fig.~\ref{fig:4}c, $\gamma(x^{\rm (an)})$ changes from a local minimum to a local maximum as the system traverses from high to low pressures.